bigtoga/Project3/README.md

 * 4. NASDAQ OSX (Philx) - https://www.nasdaq.com/market-activity/index/osx
 * 5. https://www.vaneck.com/etf/equity/oih/overview/
 6. Big Oil stocks directly

-### Questions we could answer
-#### Historical analysis
-* Has there been an impact on [Big Oil](https://en.wikipedia.org/wiki/Big_Oil) valuations as crude oil dropped?
-* Which companies are the most/least impacted by crude oil drop?
-* How have Americans' 401k plans been impacted - by crude oil drop?
-By Big Oil value loss?
-* What happened in the markets in 1957 before and after the last time oil went negative?
-* What were the leading indicators?
-How could a savvy investor have predicted this?
-* What does global politics have to do with this price (Russia vs. Saudi's Arabia)?

-#### COVID-19 Related
-1. What impact did COVID-19 have on already distressed prices?

-### Predicting the future (AI/ML)
-1. Do we expect a return to normalcy in Winter as more Americans will likely be at home and require heating from oil than likely ever before in history?
-2. Do we expect the price of oil to be impacted by re-opening the country?
-3. What impact would a second wave of covid-19 have on future oil after a rebound?
-4. Are certain parts of the country more important to an oil rebound than others?
-5. If COVID-19 never happened, would oil still have gone negative?

 ### API possibilities
 * Yahoo Finance API